TrojanFighter/Groove/README.md

 ## Features

-* Run a Mirror client (including WebGL) and server (not using WebGL) using WebSockets
+* Run a Mirror client (including WebGL) and server (on Windows, macOS or Linux) using WebSockets
 * Use the power of Mirror to develop your game while being able to support the extreme reach of the WebGL target

 ## Downloads